Preikestolen: Access

 Preikestolen is located in the southern part of the Ryfylke district in Rogaland county in Western Norway.
-The city of Stavanger, the fourth largest in Norway, with a number of direct flights between European cities, is located 25 km from the site, and the parking facility for Preikestolen is located, thanks to the April 2020 opening of Hundvåg Tunnel, about 40 minutes from Stavanger by car.
+The city of Stavanger, the fourth largest in Norway, with a number of direct flights to/from European cities, is located 25 km from the site.
+The parking facility for Preikestolen is located, thanks to the April 2020 opening of underwater tunnel Ryfylketunnelen, about 40 minutes from Stavanger by car.

-Access to Preikestolen from Stavanger is via the Norwegian National Road 13 (Rv13) and the ferry from Tau.
-From the south, access is by the Rv13 through Sandnes via the ferry from Lauvvika to Oanes.
-The road is usually open and the ferries running year-round.
-However, due to snow, it is not always possible to do the hike to the top in the winter.
+Access to Preikestolen from Stavanger is via the Norwegian National Road 13 (Rv13).
+From the south, it is possible to drive to the Preikestolen parking facility via the ferry from Lauvvika to Oanes.
+Ferries run year-round, but have limited hours, so plan ahead if opting for ferry over tunnel.

 The road to the site ends in the municipality of Strand, just south of the town of Jørpeland at a parking facility at the Preikestolen Fjellstue, with a trail extending from the parking facility to the site.
 A round-trip hike to Preikestolen from the closest car park takes about 3–4 hours for someone of average fitness.

 The walk to Preikestolen is very steep in places.
 The path starts at the Preikestolhytta, at an elevation of approximately 270 m above sea level, and climbs to 604 m.
 The walk takes 2–3 hours depending on traffic along the trail, experience, and fitness level.
 Even though the elevation differential is only 334 m and the walk is not particularly long, about 3.8 km each way, the total elevation gain and loss over the course of the hike is more than one might initially expect, as the path climbs and descends various ridges.
 The walk is more difficult in winter and spring when there is snow and ice.
+Due to snow, it is not always possible to do the hike to the top in the winter.

 Alternative access is available via a path from Bratteli – a stop for the tourist ferry from Lauvvik to Lysebotn that passes beneath the Pulpit Rock.
 This walk is more demanding, and takes 4–5 hours each way.

 An alternative is to sail through the Lysefjorden, with trips running year-round.
 Outside of summer, the weather may be wet and cold, and clouds may obstruct views of the cliff.
 The ship stops at several small docks on the way in and out, including a layover at the end of the Lysefjorden at the village of Lysebotn.